 - I’ve had students who come in for lesson not even knowing how to hold a guitar, who in no more than THREE weeks time mastered Smoke on The Water and Highway to Hell note for note, able to play along with the song exactly as on the album… in addition to also knowing bar chords, the location of the notes on the fretboard, etc… in only 3 weeks time.

 Instead of working from an overall projected big picture vision, you work towards (long term), you in this case here, go for a goal-oriented approach. (shorter-term).

 You set deadlines by which you want to achieve certain specific stepping stones.

 You can at any given time decide that enough stepping stones have been taken, and terminate things at will based on an in-the-moment assessment that you are content at the time with where you have gotten to.

 A Specifically Chosen Length of Time

-In this case you choose a specific time based plan, 1 years, 2 years, 4-year degree level program… and you try to get whatever you can get out of that chosen time based curriculum.
+In this case, you choose a specific time-based plan, 1 year, 2 years, 4-year degree level program… and you try to get whatever you can get out of that chosen time-based curriculum.

 This is the system that music schools operate on.

 Using the music school approach: YOU choose a very specific plan for yourself and then very diligently keep to a specific number of lesson hours a week for a planned/chosen time period.